fereira/cau-vivo-harvest/README.md

 # cau-vivo-harvest
 ## Harvester for CAU VIVO

 This project contains customizations for deploying the VIVO application for the China Agriculture Universities (CAU).
+For the purposes of explaining the installing process use the following environment variables.
+Example directory names have been provided.

+* $VIVO_INSTALL_DIR  - /usr/local/src/vivo-rel-1.8.1
+* $JAVA_HOME - /usr/local/java
+* $TOMCAT_HOME - /usr/local/tomcat
+* $ANT_HOME - /usr/local/apache-ant-1.9.6
+* $MYSQL_HOME - /usr/local/mysql
+* $VIVO_HARVESTER_DIR - /usr/local/src/VIVO-Harvester
+* $CAU_VIVO_DIR - /usr/local/cau-vivo-harvest

 ### Dependencies

 * VIVO Software (https://github.com/vivo-project/VIVO/releases/) - currently using version 1.8.1
-  * install software to *vivo_working_dir* (e.g.  /usr/local/src/vivo-rel-1.8.1 )
+  * install software $VIVO_INSTALL_DIR
 * JAVA jdk (version 1.7.x or later
+  * Install to $JAVA_HOME
 * Apache Tomcat (version 7.x)
-  * Install to *TOMDAT_HOME* (e.g. /usr/local/tomact)
+  * Install to $TOMCAT_HOME
-* Apache Ant
+* Apache Ant - version 1.9.* recommended
+  * Install to $ANT_HOME
-* MySQL
+* MySQL - version 5.1.* or later recommended
+  * Install to $MYSQL_HOME
 * VIVO-Harvester (https://github.com/vivo-project/VIVO-Harvester) - use develop branch
-  * Install to *VIVO_HARVESTER_DIR* (e.g. /usr/local/src/VIVO-Harvester)
+  * Install to $VIVO_HARVESTER_DIR

 ### Initial configuration

-Once all of the dependencies are installed and the cau-vivo-harvester project has been downloaded an initial configuration can be done to get the VIVO software ready for deployment.
+Once all of the dependencies are installed install the cau-vivo-harvest software to the $CAU_VIVO_DIR directory.
+Initial configuration involves setting up the VIVO database and applying local modifications and configuration to the VIVO sofware in $VIVO_INSTALL_DIR

 * Run MySQL from the command line then create the database for the VIVO installation

  ```
  > CREATE DATABASE vitrodb18 character set utf8;